rhysstever/Eona/Settlements/Adaham.md

 Adaham is a large town, east of [[Yhora]].
 It is the gateway into the [[Yhorian Empire]] from the northeast of the continent.
 It sits in between the Sea of Yhor and the cluster of mountains that [[Zanapool]] is built into.

 ## Population
-Description
+> TODO: Description

 ## Government
-Description
+> TODO: Description

 ## Defense
-Description
+> TODO: Description

 ## Commerce
-Description
+> TODO: Description

 ## Organizations
-Description
+> TODO: Description

 #Settlement